 Let's start with what is probably the main event for most Thanksgiving meals - the turkey!
 Can cats have turkey?
 Cats are carnivores, so turkey seems like a good thing to share with your feline friends and it is!
 But, there are a few things to watch out for.
 Cattime.com cautions to make sure you don't give your cat any turkey bones because they could get lodged in their intestines and be uncomfortable or even deadly to your cat.

 Garlic and onions can be dangerous for cats, so if your turkey is heavily seasoned, it's best to skip it.
-Cathealth.com says onions and garlic are a pat of the Allium family (which also includes leeks, chives, scallions and shallots), and they can cause vomiting and diarrhea, and even worse than that can damage cat's red blood cells, which can cause a cat to become anemic, so no onions or garlic for your kitties.
+Cathealth.com says onions and garlic are a part of the Allium family (which also includes leeks, chives, scallions and shallots), and they can cause vomiting and diarrhea, and even worse than that can damage cat's red blood cells, which can cause a cat to become anemic, so no onions or garlic for your kitties.
 This goes for turkeys seasoned with onion and garlic, and also for tofurkey for those of us enjoying a plant based Thanksgiving.

 Along with turkey often comes stuffing and now that we know that garlic and onions are bad for cats, that will probably mean skipping the stuffing.
 Cattime.com also says that even if your stuffing is free of garlic, the turkey grease alone could be enough to cause digestive issues for your cat, so leave the stuffing off of your cat's Thankgiving list.